 Organizations making a commercial solar investment are often motivated by lower energy bills, tax incentives or other sustainable energy goals.
 But what is the best way to measure a program’s success in hitting these targets?

 A recent article published by Solar Power World notes five key performance indicators (KPIs) that can help organizations evaluate how much value a new solar power system can add to its triple bottom line.
 Once a commercial solar system is installed, KPIs can also help operators keep their clean power generation running at maximum performance levels.

 From the article:

 Having access to this data can help keep you well informed about your existing projects and take necessary action to optimize their performance.

 The article points to five KPIs commonly tracked in the industry.
 These can also be helpful in deciding whether installing a commercial solar power system is financially attractive.
 While also used to analyze other types of projects, these KPIs are particularly informative when reviewing commercial solar power systems in relation to your triple bottom line:

 - Return on Investment (ROI): A simple ratio measuring estimated earnings relative to the initial investment.
 This can be helpful in deciding if a project should proceed or not.

-- Net Present Value (NPV) - This calculation can be used to help evaluate how feasible a solar project is.
+- Net Present Value (NPV): This calculation can be used to help evaluate the feasibility of a solar project.
 NPV estimates a solar project’s future value converted into today’s dollars.
 The higher the NPV, the more profitable it will likely be.